 In March 2020, we entered into an employment agreement with Dr. Shendelman.
-Pursuant to her employment agreement, Dr. Shendelman is entitled to an annual base salary of \$577,500, and will be eligible to receive an annual performance and retention bonus of up to 50% of her annual base salary.
-Additionally, Dr. Shendelman is expected to be entitled to certain severance benefits pursuant to her agreement, the terms of which are described under "- Potential Payments and Benefits upon Termination or Change in Control" below.
+Pursuant to her employment agreement, Dr. Shendelman is entitled to an annual base salary of \$577,500, and is eligible to receive an annual performance and retention bonus of up to 50% of her annual base salary.
+Additionally, Dr. Shendelman is entitled to certain severance benefits pursuant to her agreement, the terms of which are described under "- Potential Payments and Benefits upon Termination or Change in Control" below.

-Agreement with Mark Vignola
+Agreement with Charles Silberstein

-In August 2019, we entered into an employment agreement with Dr. Vignola.
-Pursuant to his employment agreement, Dr. Vignola is entitled to an annual base salary of \$400,000 and a discretionary annual bonus.
-Additionally, Dr. Vignola is entitled to certain severance benefits pursuant to his agreement, the terms of which are described under "- Potential Payments and Benefits upon Termination or Change in Control" below.
+In May 2020, we provided an offer letter with Dr. Silberstein, pursuant to which Dr. Silberstein is entitled to an annual base salary of \$450,000 (currently \$458,550 following an increase which became effective on January 1, 2021) and is eligible to receive an annual performance and retention bonus of up to 40% of his annual base salary.
+Additionally, Dr. Silberstein is entitled to certain severance benefits pursuant to his agreement, the terms of which are described under "- Potential Payments and Benefits upon Termination or Change in Control" below.